siraat-ai-academy/siraat-ai-academy.github.io/README.md

 ---

-## 📜 Meet Jamalu — The Inner Whisper of Siraat صراط
+## 📜 Meet Jamalu — The Inner Whisper of Siraat

 > *"You won't always hear him — but you'll feel him when you're stuck."*